milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 - 13 GFs annotated as : glycolysis and early development (and other)
 - 5 GFs annotated as : detoxification
 - 4 GFs annotated as : protein breakdown (proteolysis)
-- 3 GFs annotated as : transmembrane transport (toxin resistance)
-- 3 GFs annotated as : pheromone sensing
-- 3 GFs annotated as : uncharacterized
-- 3 GFs annotated as : neurological (mostly uncharacterized)
-- 3 GFs annotated as : Esterase and mating behavior
-- 2 GFs annotated as : transcription regulation
-- 2 GFs annotated as : Cuticular protein

 #### C_chinensis